-b.
-A student at Vermont Law School who takes courses at another ABA-approved law school or programs of such school may be granted credit provided the courses do not duplicate courses taken at Vermont Law School and meet the Vermont Law School grade and academic standards provided in these academic regulations.
-The courses taken, grades, and total credits earned will be recorded on the student's Vermont Law School transcript, but course grades will not be included in the student's Vermont Law School grade point average.
+- A student at Vermont Law School who takes courses at another b.
+ABA-approved law school or programs of such school may be granted credit provided the courses do not duplicate courses taken at Vermont Law School and meet the Vermont Law School grade and academic standards provided in these academic regulations.
+Only courses for which the student has received a grade of C or better will transfer.
+Pass/Fail grades and grades for externships will not transfer.
+The courses taken, grades, and total credits earned, other than pass./fail and externships grades, will be recorded on the student's Vermont Law School transcript, but course grades will not be included in the student's Vermont Law School grade point average.
 The student must provide the Registrar with an official transcript showing the grades earned at the other institution.
-Students are strongly encouraged to consult the Registrar before enrolling in courses at another ABA-approved law school to ensure compliance with this regulation.
+Students are strongly encouraged to consult the Registrar before enrolling in courses at another ABA-approved law school to ensure compliance with this regulation. - c.

-- c.
 A student at Vermont Law School will be granted credit for summer courses satisfactorily completed at Vermont Law School.
 Grades for such courses are noted on the Vermont Law School transcript and are included in the grade point average.
 No residence credit is granted except as provided in regulation III.A.6. - d.
-A student will not be granted credit for courses completed prior to the student's matriculation as a candidate for the JD degree at an ABA-approved law school.
+A student will not be granted credit for courses completed prior to the student's matriculation as a candidate for the JD degree at an ABA-approved law school. - 10.
+Exchange Programs with ABA-Approved Law Schools - a.
+Vermont Law School has exchange agreements with the following ABA-approved law schools to enable students to enroll in courses that are not otherwise available at Vermont Law School: